UBC-MDS/Heart_Disease_group7/README.md

 We are using a conda virtual environment so that our computational environment is reproducible.

 To replicate our analysis:

-...
+* Install Miniconda/Anaconda.
+* Clone the repository.
+* Run conda env create -f environment.yml to create the environment.
+* Activate the environment
+* Run the analysis scripts

 ## License
 The code of this project licensed under the terms of the MIT license.
-If re-using/re-mixing please provide attribution and link to this webpage.
-The project report is under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.